cosinekitty/astronomy/source/csharp/README.md

 [Report of the IAU Working Group on Cartographic Coordinates and Rotational Elements: 2015](https://astropedia.astrogeology.usgs.gov/download/Docs/WGCCRE/WGCCRE2015reprint.pdf).

 The field `north` is a unit vector pointing in the direction of the body's north pole.
-It is expressed in the equatorial J2000 system (EQJ).
+It is expressed in the J2000 mean equator system (EQJ).

 ### member variables